seed-run/homepage/_posts/2019-07-09-how-to-build-a-cicd-pipeline-for-serverless-apps-with-circleci.md

 #### Next steps

 It took us a few steps but we now have a fully-functional CI/CD pipeline for our monorepo Serverless app.
-It supports a PR based workflow and even cleans up, once a PR is merged.
+It supports a PR based workflow and even cleans up once a PR is merged.
 The repo used in this guide is available [here with the complete CircleCI configs](https://github.com/seed-run/serverless-example-monorepo-with-circleci).

 Some helpful next steps would be to auto-create custom domains for your API endpoints, send out Slack or email notifications, generate CloudFormation change sets and add a manual confirmation step when pushing to production, etc. You also might want to design your workflow to accommodate for any dependencies your services might have.
 These are cases where the output from one service is use in another.